Everything you need to know about pre-existing disease waiting period

 While this might sound outlandish, such events are known to happen.
 And, in order to protect themselves from such frauds, and remain viable in the long run, insurance companies impose ‘Waiting Periods’.
 During these waiting periods, based on certain terms, the insured cannot claim for specific treatments/conditions.
 Slowly, with time, however, the plan opens up to include more and more conditions.

-In this article, we’ll specifically talk about one type of waiting period, called the pre-existing disease (or PED) waiting period.
+In this article, we’ll specifically talk about one type of waiting period in health insurance, called the pre existing disease (or PED) waiting period.

-The IRDA defines a PED as any medical condition that was diagnosed or treated (or treatment recommended) in the 48 months (4 years), prior to the purchase of the policy.
-All health insurance plans impose a waiting period of 24-48 months (2-4 years) for such pre-existing diseases.
+The IRDA defines a pre existing disease as any medical condition that was diagnosed or treated (or treatment recommended) in the 48 months (4 years), prior to the purchase of the policy.
+All health insurance plans impose a waiting period of 24-48 months (2-4 years) for such pre existing diseases.

 Let’s look at an example below.